chronicleworks/chronicle/docs/domain_modelling.md

 You can remove a prov term (Entity, Agent or Activity), but as Chronicle data is immutable it will still exist on the back end.
-Terms can still be returned via queries, but will be as their Untyped variant - ProvEntity, ProvAgent and ProvActivity and their attributes will no longer be available via graphql.
+Terms can still be returned via queries, but will be as their Untyped variant - ProvEntity, ProvAgent and ProvActivity and their attributes will no longer be available via GraphQL.

 ### Attribute removal